getyoti/ios-sdk-button/README.md

 You will now need your SDK ID, Scenario ID and call back URL ready from your application dashboard.

-The SDK will need to be initialised, please and add the below scenario method.
+The SDK will need to be initialised, please add like below, your scenarios.
 Note that the SDK can support now multiple scenarios:

 Swift:
 Please add the scenario method in your appDelegate.swift in `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool` like below.